celinelatulipe/ThinkLikeComputer/_sources/FunctionsAndFiles/AlternativeFileReadingMethods.rst

    A common error that novice programmers make is not realizing that all these ways of reading the file contents, **use up the file**.
 After you call readlines(), if you call it again you'll get an empty list.

+The example below shows how to use the readline() method from above and demonstrates how calling this repeatedly gets a different line each time, as the file is **used up**.

+.. activecode:: ac6_7_1a
+    :nocodelens:

+    olympicsfile = open("olympics.txt", "r")

+    firstline = olympicsfile.readline()
+    print("the first line of the file is: ", firstline) secondline = olympicsfile.readline()
+    print("the second line of the file is: ", secondline)

+    olympicsfile.close()

 **Check your Understanding**

 .. raw:: html